 Kristina currently works as Operations Coordinator at Techstars where she helps support entrepreneurs.
 She loves building out and improving systems specifically focused on education and leadership.
 Previously she has worked for many Colorado nonprofits including the Boulder History Museum, The White House Project and Educate!
 She also volunteers as a debate coach at Fairview High School in Boulder and the National Model United Nations Program in New York.
 She holds a bachelors degree from the University of Colorado - Boulder and a masters degree in international studies from the University of Denver.

 Katie Groke Ellis

 Katie Groke Ellis is currently the Director of Marketing, Communications and Community Outreach at the Apex Park and Recreation District.
-Previously, she was the Senior Associate at SE2 and Director of Communications and Marketing for Big Brothers Big Sisters of Colorado and is the former National Program Manager at The White House Project.
-She has a background in recruiting and training women to run for office, managing comprehensive communications campaigns and organizing the community to take action.
+Previously, she was the Senior Associate at SE2 and Director of Communications and Marketing for Big Brothers Big Sisters of Colorado.
+She is the former National Program Manager at The White House Project and has a background in recruiting and training women to run for office, managing comprehensive communications campaigns and organizing the community to take action.
 A graduate of the University of Wyoming where she played on a soccer scholarship, Katie has worked with the NCAA, Choice USA, Springboard Enterprises and Planned Parenthood of the Rocky Mountains.
 Katie has helped develop and implement successful field programs to defeat anti-choice ballot initiatives and helped elect more women to office.
 Katie has a Masters Degree in Public Administration from the University of Colorado at Denver.
 Katie also sits on the Board of Directors for the Arvada West High School Foundation and the Women's Lobby of Colorado.